The prostate gland enlarges as men age.

 Drugs such as over-the-counter antihistamines and nasal decongestants can increase resistance to the flow of urine or reduce the bladder’s ability to contract, causing temporary blockage of urine flow out of the bladder in men with BPH.

-Benign prostatic hyperplasia first causes symptoms when the enlarged prostate begins to block the flow of urine.
-Health care providers sometimes use the term lower urinary tract symptoms, or LUTS, to describe the combination of symptoms that BPH can cause.
+Benign prostatic hyperplasia (BPH) first causes symptoms when the enlarged prostate begins to block the flow of urine.
+Health care providers sometimes use the term lower urinary tract symptoms to describe the combination of symptoms that BPH can cause.
 At first, men may have difficulty starting urination.
 Urination may also feel incomplete.
 Because the bladder does not empty completely, men have to urinate more frequently, often at night (nocturia).
 Also, the need to urinate may become more urgent.
 The volume and force of the urinary flow may diminish noticeably, and urine may dribble at the end of urination.

 Being immobile (for example, when put on bed rest)